CII qualifications involve the completion of one or more units,

 - Dissertation assessment - available for

-the Advanced Diploma unit (991) London market insurance
+Advanced Diploma units (991) London market insurance specialisation

-Insurance market specialisation.
-This involves the submission of a
+and (994) Insurance market specialisation.
+This involves the

 Find out more